TuPhung1787/TuPhung/README.md

 # Welcome to [My Website](https://tuphung1787.github.io/TuPhung/) - Tervetuloa!

 This user-friendly website showcases various sections using CSS styles such as Grid, Flex, ul, class, ID, hover effects, and more.
-Explore the content through two main navigation methods: the menu icons and the six large pictures.
+Explore the content through **two main navigation methods**: the **Drop Down menu** & the six large **pictures**.

 ## Sections